Contra-rotating: Aircraft propulsion and lift

 While several nations experimented with contra-rotating propellers in aircraft, only the United Kingdom and Soviet Union produced them in large numbers.
 The U.S. worked with several prototypes, including the tail-sitting Convair XFY and Lockheed XFV "Pogo" VTOL fighters, but jet engine technology was advancing rapidly and the designs were deemed unnecessary.

 Some helicopters use contra-rotating coaxial rotors mounted one above the other.
 The H-43 Huskie helicopter uses non-coaxial intermeshing rotors turning in opposite directions.

 The F-35B variant of the F-35 Lightning II strike fighter uses a lift fan with contra-rotating blades.

-Marine propulsion

-Contra-rotating propellers have benefits when providing thrust for boats for the same reasons.
-ABB provided an azimuth thruster for ShinNihonkai Ferries in form of the CRP Azipod, claiming efficiency gains from the propeller (about 10% increase) and a simpler hull design.
-Volvo Penta have launched the IPS (Inboard Performance System), an integrated diesel, transmission and pulling contra-rotating propellers for motor yachts.

-Torpedoes have commonly used contra-rotating propellers to give the maximum possible speed within a limited diameter as well as counteracting the torque that would otherwise tend to cause the torpedo to rotate around its own longitudinal axis.

-Advantages

-The propeller-induced heeling moment is compensated (negligible for larger ships).

-More power can be transmitted for a given propeller radius.

-The propeller efficiency is increased by recovering energy from the tangential (rotational) flow from the leading propeller.
-Tangential flow does not contribute to thrust, conversion of tangential to axial flow increases both thrust and overall system efficiency.

-Disadvantages

-The mechanical installation of coaxial contra-rotating shafts is complicated and expensive and requires more maintenance.

-The hydrodynamic gains are partially reduced by mechanical losses in shafting.